papilovesyou/Add-uraymeiviar-sgminer-WHIRLCOIN-Miner-To-BAMT/README.md

-Add-aznboy84's-SGminer-X11Mod-Miner-To-BAMT
+Add-uraymeiviar-sgminer-WHIRLCOIN-Miner-To-BAMT
 ========================

-This is script will install an optimised x15 algorithm miner, developed by aznboy84, within BAMT 1.6.
+This is script will install an optimised whirlcoin algorithm miner, developed by uraymeiviar, within BAMT 1.6.

 #Minable Coins
 -Firecoin